This Walnut Meringue Cake With Chocolate Mousse is a decadent, elegant, and delicious cake that will win your heart forever.

 Best Dark Chocolate Mousse Cake

 You need to try this recipe at least once in your lifetime.
-Decadent, delicious, and elegant, this cake fits for real in the "best cake with chocolate mousse category."
+Decadent, delicious, and elegant, this cake is truly part of the "best cake with chocolate mousse category."

 - A 9x3 inch cake ring to build the cake, but if you don't have one, a 9-inch springform will also be OK.
 (23 cm diameter)